Research and teaching interests

 - Castany Prado, Bernat.
 Revista Iberoamericana, XVI, 62 (2016): 268-70.

 - Delden, Maarten.
 "After the Nation: Postnational Satire in the Works of Carlos Fuentes and Thomas Pynchon by Pedro García-Caro (review)."
 Revista de Estudios Hispánicos 50.1 (2016): 263-265.

 - Wallace Shawn, La fiebre/The Fever A Bilingual Edition/Edición bilingüe.
 Ed. and trans. by Pedro García-Caro in collaboration with Rafael Spregelburd (Paris: Les editions du Paquebot, 2012).

 - Astucias por heredar un sobrino a un tío by Fermín de Reygadas (1789).
 Critical introduction, edition, and notes.
 (Houston: Arte Público Press, 2018).

 This is a neo-classical drama never published before, identified as the first play performed in the secular settlements of early California.

 Books in progress

 - Transatlantic Studies: Iberia, Latin America, Africa.
 Introduction and edition with Cecilia Enjuto Rangel, Sebastiaan Faber, and Robert Newcomb.
-Under contract with Liverpool University Press, expected publication fall of 2018.
+Under contract with Liverpool University Press, expected publication spring of 2019.
 A collective volume on methodologies and topics in Translatlantic Studies.

 - La verdad sobre el caso José Antonio Primo de Rivera, memorias del juez instructor.
 Introduction and co-edition with Cecilia Enjuto-Rangel.
 Under review.